 Visual Awareness Arises Neither on Its Own Nor From Causes

-“Also, in the past, the World Honored One gave a lecture on Mount Lanka explaining the principle thoroughly for the sake of Great Wisdom Bodhisattva and others: ‘Externalist sects always speak of natural existence, but I speak of causes and conditions, which is entirely different.’
+“Also, in the past, the World Honored One gave a lecture on Mount Lanka explaining the principle thoroughly for the sake of Great Wisdom Bodhisattva and others: ‘Heretics always speak of natural existence, but I speak of causes and conditions, which is entirely different.’
 Now as I look into this nature of Enlightenment, as self-existent, as beyond birth and death, and as apart from all falsehood and inversion, it seems to have nothing to do with either causes and conditions or the spontaneity advocated by others.
-Would you please enlighten us on this point, so that we could realize the true Mind, the bright nature of Enlightenment?”
+Would you please expound on this point, so that we could realize the true Mind, the bright nature of Enlightenment?”

 The Buddha said, “Now I have revealed the truth to you with such expedients, yet you do not awaken to it but mistake it for spontaneity.
 Ananda, if it were spontaneous existence, you would be able to distinguish the substance of such spontaneity.
 Now look into the wondrous seeing and see what is its self: Is it the bright light, the darkness, the emptiness, or the obstruction being itself?